Recipe for Greek Chicken Souvlaki

 When summer rolls around, it is time to pull out the grill.
 My family loves anything cooked on the grill, and it's a lot more…Read This Post

-The olive may be a small fruit, but what it lacks in size it makes up for in variety and flavor.
-All those different flavors are due to a number of factors: from how the olives thrive in many climates and soils (from Morocco to California) to how they’re cured.
+The olive may be a small fruit, but what it lacks in size it makes up for in variety and flavor, which makes the topic of olives and wine pairing especially complex and interesting.
+All the different flavors are due to a number of factors: from how the olives thrive in many climates and soils (from Morocco to California) to how they’re cured.

 Learn to cook authentic Spanish food in Spain’s olive country.

-What’s inside those olives matters too.
+What’s inside the olives matters too.
 If they’re stuffed with, say, blue cheese, go for a full-bodied red.
 On the other hand kalamata olives, no surprise here, go with feta cheese, as well as a range of dry Greek wines, light reds, and Pinot Noir.
 Alternatively, if they’re stuffed with gorgonzola, opt for full-bodied and robust reds like Chiantis and Bordeaux.

 Discover French olives on a culinary tour of Provence.